ubc-biztech/serverless-biztechapp/README.md

 **Unit tests** can be run using the following command:

 ```
-npm run utest <function_name>
+npm run utest <service_name> <function_name>
 ```
-This command runs a shell script that indirectly runs the real command: `sls invoke test -f <function_name>`
+This command runs a shell script that indirectly runs the serverless command: `sls invoke test -f <function>`

+Not specifying a `service_name` will run all the tests in the repo.

-Not specifying a `function_name` will run all the tests instead.
+Specifying a `service_name`, but not specifying a `function_name` will run all the tests in a service.

 **Integration tests** can be run using the following command:

 ```
-npm run itest <test_name>
+npm run itest <function_name>
 ```
-This command runs a shell script that indirectly runs the real command: `mocha ./test_integration`
+This command runs a shell script that indirectly runs the mocha command: `mocha <path_to_function>`

-Not specifying a `test_name` will run all the tests instead.
+Not specifying a `function_name` will run all the tests instead.

 In order to run integration tests, however, you need to [deploy](#development-dev) the API to dev environment first.